-A. Expectant management.
-Most cases of acute pancreatitis will improve within three to seven complications of severe pancreatitis.

-B. NPO and bowel rest.
+- A. Expectant management.
+Most cases of acute pancreatitis will improve within three to seven days.
+Management consists of prevention of complications of severe pancreatitis. - B. NPO and bowel rest.
 Patients should take nothing by mouth.
 Total parenteral nutrition should be instituted for those patients fasting for more than five days.
-A nasogastric tube is warranted if rebound tenderness, and hypoactive or absent bowel sounds indicate peritoneal irritation.
+A nasogastric tube is warranted if vomiting or ileus.